Contact:

 Safety, health, and environmental protection

 Safe drilling operations protect personnel and surroundings.
 At the same time, they improve the quality of downstream processes with splitting and cutting tools.
+A task-specific risk assessment and clear work area demarcation are essential.

 • Dust management: wet drilling or efficient extraction reduces fine dust exposure.